SEMA: a Scalable and Efficient Mamba like Attention via Token Localization and Averaging: Theoretical Analysis of Attention and Variants: Dispersion Phenomenon

-where $\Tilde{k}_i^T = \left(\prod_{j=1}^{m-i} \Tilde{A}_{m-(j-1)}\right) \odot B_i$, $\Tilde{v}_i = \Delta_i \odot x_i$.
-The latter term can be understood as a skip connection.
-The former is the casual masked attention with $\phi(x) = x$ (without the normalization term).
-In Mamba, $\Tilde{A}_i$'s are chosen \cite{han2024demystifymambavisionlinear} so that every element falls between $0$ and $1$, implying that the product of $\Tilde{A}_i$ goes toward zero, i.e. the sum in equation (\ref{eq:mamba_linear_attn_rep}) converges as $m\rightarrow \infty$.
+where $\Tilde{k}_i^T\Tilde{v}_i = \left(\prod_{j=1}^{m-i} \Tilde{A}_{m-(j-1)}\right) \odot (B_i(\Delta_i \odot x_i))$, with $\prod$ as matrix product in the elementwise sense.
+The second term in (\ref{eq:mamba_linear_attn_rep}) can be understood as a skip connection.
+The first term in (\ref{eq:mamba_linear_attn_rep}) is the causal masked attention with $\phi(x) = x$ (without the normalization term).
+In Mamba, $\Tilde{A}_i$'s are chosen so that every element falls between $0$ and $1$ \citep{han2024demystifymambavisionlinear}, implying that the product of $\Tilde{A}_i$ goes toward zero, i.e. the sum in equation (\ref{eq:mamba_linear_attn_rep}) converges as $m\rightarrow \infty$.
 For fixed query ($q_m$), increasing the number of keys above $m$ does not change the value of the Mamba attention in equation (\ref{eq:mamba_linear_attn_rep}).
 This implies that Mamba-like attention mechanism does not disperse.
-We want to point out that the actual implementation of linear attention in MILA \cite{han2024demystifymambavisionlinear}is not casual, thus it will disperse as shown in section \ref{subsec:mila_trick}.
+We want to point out that the actual implementation of linear attention in MILA \citep{han2024demystifymambavisionlinear} is not casual, thus it will disperse as shown in the next subsection.
 Equation (\ref{eq:mamba_linear_attn_rep}) shows that there is exponential forgetting of previous keys in terms of Hadamard products of $\Tilde{A}_i$.
-This is quite similar to \textbf{LagT} measure in HiPPO mechanism \cite{gu2020hipporecurrentmemoryoptimal}.
+This is quite similar to \textbf{LagT} measure in HiPPO mechanism \citep{gu2020hipporecurrentmemoryoptimal}.
 Later, we shall use window attention to mimic such forgetting mechanism.